- Official publishing

 ISBNs are unique thirteen digit codes allocated to published works (but not to ephemeral items such as leaflets, posters, newsletters, press notices and so on).
 ISBNs are not limited to books that are published in print form.
 The ISBN is unique to an individual edition of a work and will be used by those in the library or the book trade to identify the document.
 Where a work is published in different formats (print, online, e-book and so on) a different ISBN is required for each format.
 Any translations will also be given a separate number.

 It is the publisher's responsibility to allocate an ISBN.
-Therefore government publications produced through the contracts managed by The National Archives will all be allocated ISBNs by the publishing contractor.
+Therefore government publications produced through contracts managed by The National Archives will all be allocated ISBNs.
 However, if your organisation is the publisher (corporate documents, for example) it is responsible for allocating its own ISBNs to these publications.

 Most countries have their own ISBN agency - in the UK this is Nielsen.
 If your organisation needs ISBNs, you can buy a batch from Nielsen.
 You need to supply bibliographic data to Nielsen in return.